Top 30 Reasons To Appreciate & Enjoy Log Home Living

 Considering buying or building a log cabin home?
 Log home living isn’t for everyone.
 How many of these top 30 reasons to live in a log home appeal to you?

 Dream of living in a log home?
-There are lots of reasons that old log homes can be a joy to live in, but they can also be the source of frustration and headaches.
-Here are the pros and cons of living in an old log home.
+There are lots of reasons that old log homes can be a joy to live in, but they can also be the source of frustration & headaches.

 Yes, log homes are actually safer against fires than traditional stick-frame homes.
 See why…